-We have three breweries and several local cider producers in our branch area.
+We have four breweries and several local cider producers in our branch area.
 They are (in alphabetical order):

 |